Should you rebalance your portfolio in retirement?| Updated: |

 Now, we can also compare these results with threshold rebalancing.
 Generally, people using this technique will rebalance each month if the imbalance is higher than a certain threshold.

 For instance, if your standard allocation to stocks is 60%, but your current allocation is 63%, you have a 3% imbalance.
 If your threshold is 2%, you will rebalance.
-If your limit is 5%, you will wait.
+If your threshold is 5%, you will wait.

-I am going to test several different thresholds:
+I test several different thresholds:

 - 1% (this is almost the same as monthly rebalancing)